 Beach matting provides a firm, smooth, wide surface that makes it easier to move over uneven and soft sand.

-While it primarily supports people with disability, including those who use wheelchairs, walkers or other mobility aids, it can be useful for others, including parents with prams, people with injuries and older community members.
+While it primarily supports people with disability, including those who use wheelchairs, walkers or other mobility aids, it can be useful for other community members.

 Future inclusive options

-Have a look through some additional options we are exploring to improve accessibilty at Portarlington main beach, and let us know your experiences and suggestions to create a more inclusive and enjoyable outdoor experience.
+We will continue to explore additional options to improve accessibilty at Portarlington main beach.
+Some ideas are below, and we welcome feedback to let us know your experiences and suggestions to create a more inclusive and enjoyable outdoor experience.